 Is there anything I shouldn't talk about in Therapy?

 Counselling is private and confidential.
-No topics are taboo, and you won't be judged for what you say.
+No topics are taboo, and you won't be criticised for what you say.
 It's important to talk about things honestly so that you get the most out of therapy.

 There are some instances where I might be legally or ethically compelled to break confidentiality.
 These are: